 So, another country gets ticked off the list.
-I can't really comment too much on Thailand: despite being here for a month, I never really left the cosy confines of the tourist trail, and I have no idea what the real Thailand is like.
-In places like Chiang Mai, the Khao San Road and Ko Samui the locals are tainted by tourism, and as a result they're pretty miserable and offhand, and the service is terrible.
-However, I'm absolutely convinced that this is not representative of Thais in general: they're supposed to be incredibly friendly, and although I didn't experience it, I didn't exactly put any effort into exploring the real Thailand.
+I can't really comment too much on Thailand; despite being here for a month, I never really left the cosy confines of the tourist trail, and I have no idea what the real Thailand is like.
+In places like Chiang Mai, the Khao San Road and Ko Samui, the locals are unavoidably tainted by tourism, and as a result they seem pretty miserable and offhand, and the service is terrible.
+But I'm absolutely convinced that this is not representative of Thais in general; they're supposed to be incredibly friendly, and although I didn't experience this, I didn't exactly put any effort into exploring the real Thailand.

 There is one thing that's true, though.
-For me – and statistically speaking, I'm in a minority with this opinion – Thailand is no big deal.
+For me – and statistically speaking, I'm in a minority with this opinion – Thailand just doesn't appeal.
 Sure, there are plenty of places to visit, but none of them really filled me with a major desire to explore, and I could have omitted Thailand from my trip without any discernible tear spillage.
-I'm glad I came and did what I did, but compared to Indonesia it felt tame, compared to Singapore it felt backward, and compared to Malaysia it felt downright unfriendly.
+I'm glad I came and did what I did, but compared to Indonesia it feels tame, compared to Singapore it feels backward, and compared to Malaysia it feels downright unfriendly.

-On the other hand, Thai food is delightful, the landscapes are beautiful, and there's an interesting culture hidden somewhere behind the tourism.
+On the other hand, Thai food is delightful, the landscapes are beautiful, and there's an interesting culture hiding behind the tourism.
 And it's a perfect place to go if you want to take a break from hardcore travelling, because travel doesn't get a lot easier than in Thailand.